Skip to content Skip to site navigation

 Where will cameras be installed?

-Cameras will not be installed in or with views of restrooms and locker rooms, in or with direct views of individual living spaces, in student dining areas, or residential lounges.
+Cameras will not be installed in or with views of restrooms and locker rooms, in or with direct views of individual living spaces, in student dining areas, or in interior residential lounges.
+In addition, the intention is not to capture exterior student gathering areas outside of student residences where possible.

 How far can the cameras see?

-Cameras will be installed to view an identified area of concern or risk, as identified in a security assessment.
+Cameras will be installed to view a specific area of concern or risk, as identified in a security assessment.

 Why was my residence selected for cameras?

-The residences selected for the first phase of installation represent different construction and residence types.
+The student residences and associated dining halls selected for the first phase of installation completed in the summer of 2023 represented different construction and residence types.
 There are graduate and undergraduate residences, a variety of residence types (Row house, large complex, small complex, etc.), different types of construction (concrete, wood frame, etc.), and different campus locations (west side, central, Row, east side).

-Subsequent phases will cover more residences, with a goal of installing cameras at all student residences.
+Subsequent phases will cover more residences and dining halls, with a goal of installing cameras at all locations by summer 2025.

 Will cameras be installed covertly?